sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

 Press "Search" - cancel the previous search, start a new one.
-In the `searchingTask` do not forget to check that the search is still relevant.
-The complex concept fits into 15 lines of code.
+In the `searchingTask`, don't forget to check that the search is still relevant.
+A complex concept fits into 15 lines of code.

-## Backwards compatibility
+## Backwards Compatibility.

-Works for iOS 13 because the feature requires a new runtime.
+Works for iOS 13 because the chip requires a new runtime.

-Apple brought an asynchronous API to HealthKit with iOS 13, CoreData with iOS 15 and the new StoreKit 2 only offers an asynchronous interface.
+Apple brought asynchronous API to HealthKit with iOS 13, CoreData with iOS 15 and the new StoreKit 2 offers only asynchronous interface.
 The workout save code has gotten simpler:

 ```swift
 struct RunWorkout {